 NStEP Application Info

-No conviction of environmental laws or out-of-court settlements of formal charges of criminal violations within a period of time before filing the application unless under new ownership not associated with the act.5 years5 years5 years5 years
+• Have no conviction of applicable laws or out-of-court settlements of formal charges of criminal violations within three (3) years prior to submitting an application, unless der new ownership not associated with the act

-If the applicant entered into a settlement agreement or Consent Administrative Order for serious violations of environmental laws and permits, the business entity must be monitored and in good standing with an agreed-upon compliance schedule prior to the date of submitting an application to the program.
-1 year1 year1 year3 years
+• If the applicant has entered into a Consent Administrative Order (CAO), the organization must be monitored and in good standing with an agreed-upon remediation schedule

 Report an Emergency